NMRC Attends Sargent Shriver Elementary Career Day

+“This opportunity has allowed me to share my experiences as a Sailor and a corpsman,” Ramirez commented.
+“Engaging with Spanish-speaking kids made this even more special, as they were eager to learn about the Navy, and I was able to answer all their questions.”

+Shriver Elementary, located a few miles from NMRC’s headquarters, is named after Sargent Shriver, a World War II Navy Veteran who was instrumental in the creation of the Peace Corps, and who helped spearhead Head Start, VISTA, Foster Grandparents, Legal Services, the Job Corps and the Special Olympics.

-SILVER SPRING, Md.
-(Feb.
-23, 2024) Jennetta Green and Lt.
-Rafae Khan, from Naval Medical Research Command (NMRC), speak with students from Sargent Shriver Elementary School at the school’s annual Career Day.
-Representatives from NMRC spent the day with 3rd, 4th and 5th graders answering questions, discussing careers within Navy Medicine and demonstrating laboratory equipment.
-NMRC is engaged in a broad spectrum of activities, from basic science in the laboratory to field studies in austere and remote areas of the world to investigations in operational environments.
-In support of the Navy, Marine Corps, and joint U.S. warfighters, researchers study infectious diseases, biological warfare detection and defense, combat casualty care, environmental health concerns, aerospace and undersea medicine, medical modeling, simulation, operational mission support, epidemiology and behavioral sciences.
-(U.S. Navy photo by Sidney Hinds/Released)
+In support of the Navy, Marine Corps, and joint U.S. warfighters, NMRC researchers study infectious diseases, biological warfare detection and defense, combat casualty care, environmental health concerns, aerospace and undersea medicine, medical modeling, simulation, operational mission support, epidemiology and behavioral sciences.

 |Date Taken: